 Strauss devoted almost two decades—nearly a third of his life—to the bridge.
 First he had to sell the idea of a span at the Golden Gate, then he had to demonstrate that it could be built without federal or state money, next he had to beat out highly qualified contenders for the job of chief engineer, and finally he had to build the bridge itself.
 Only a man of extraordinary self-confidence and determination would have taken on the task; only a man of great staying power would have seen it through.

-Ellis’ part, by contrast, was less conspicuously difficult.
-He had none of the bitter political, financial and legal battles to fight.
+Ellis’s part, by contrast, was less conspicuously difficult.
+He had none of the bitter political, financial, and legal battles to fight.
 He suffered none of the cruel public attacks on his character and competence that Strauss did.
-But Ellis’ role can be considered minor only if you believe the fundamental engineering design of a great structure to be incidental.
+But Ellis’s role can be considered minor only if you believe the fundamental engineering design of a great structure to be incidental.